SUPPLY CHAIN MANAGEMENT

 Key activities are vehicle and route management, vehicle planning, slot scheduling, vehicle placement, freight negotiation and contract management and ensuring goods delivery to the customers on timely basis

-Customer service is a new evolving function in supply chain.
+Customer service is an evolving function in supply chain.
 Key Activities are go to market strategy, joint business partnering with customers to improve order management process and serviceability.
+Provide regular updates to the customers on their orders and build strategic relationship with customers.
 Purpose is to forge a mutual beneficial partnership for both the business partners

 All these functions together define what supply chain management is and what it does.